 &lt;sup>4 IC Circular Letter No. 2014-49 dated 11 December 2014 re Term Limits for Independent Directors.

-The following are appointed by the Board of Directors of AIG Philippines during its organizational meeting held on 21 March 2018 to hold office as chairman and/or member of the committee for one (1) year or until their successors are duly elected and qualified:
+to hold office as chairman and/or member of the committee for one (1) year or until their successors are duly elected and qualified:

 (a) Audit Committee